 Prep work: Preheat oven to 375°F. Place paper baking cups into muffin pan or spray muffin wells with cooking spray.
 Set aside.

-Mix dry ingredients: In a medium bowl, whisk together flour, pumpkin spice, baking powder, baking soda, and salt until well combined.
+Mix dry ingredients: In a medium bowl, whisk together 1 3/4 cups all purpose flour, 1 tablespoon pumpkin spice, 1 teaspoon baking powder, 1 teaspoon baking soda, and 1/2 teaspoon salt until well combined.
 Set aside.

-Mix wet ingredients: In large bowl, whisk together pumpkin, sugar and brown sugar.
-Mix in eggs, oil and vanilla extract.
+Mix wet ingredients: In large bowl, whisk together 15 ounces canned pumpkin puree, 1/2 cup granulated sugar, and 2/3 cup golden brown sugar.
+Mix in 2 large eggs, 1/2 cup vegetable oil, and 1 tablespoon vanilla extract.

 Combine to make pumpkin batter: Slowly whisk the flour mixture into the wet ingredients until there are no lumps.
 Fill muffin cups evenly about 3/4 full.
 If you have excess batter, you may end up with enough for a 13th muffin to make a baker's dozen.
 If you use all of the batter, they may spill over.
 Tip: Using a large cookie scoop makes it easy and drip-free.

-Make cream cheese topping: In a medium bowl with electric beaters, or in a stand mixer bowl with the whisk attachment, beat the cream cheese until smooth.
-Add in sugar, egg yolk, and vanilla extract and beat the mixture until it is fully combined.
+Make cream cheese topping: In a medium bowl with electric beaters, or in a stand mixer bowl with the whisk attachment, beat the 8 ounces cream cheese until smooth.
+Add in 1/4 cup granulated sugar, 1 large egg yolk, and 2 teaspoons vanilla extract and beat the mixture until it is fully combined.

 Add topping: Top each muffin with a small spoonful (I use the small cookie scoop) of cream cheese mixture and use a toothpick to swirl it into the batter.